Depp threw bottles 'like grenades': Heard - Shepparton News

 Depp's lawyer Eleanor Laws said Heard's account that the actor had severed his finger by smashing a phone against a wall and then continued to assault her was a lie.

-"No, it's not," she replied.
-"I don't think he meant to sever the finger but yes, he carried on attacking me."
+"No it's not," Heard replied.
+"I don't think he meant to sever the finger, but, yes, he carried on attacking me."

-Laws also accused Heard of stubbing a cigarette out on Depp's cheek.
+Heard was questioned about the aftermath of another incident in December 2015 when she says Depp headbutted her, breaking her nose, leaving her with two black eyes, bruised ribs and a cut lip while he pulled out clumps of her hair.

-"No, Johnny did it right in front of me.
-He often did things like that," she said.
+The following day she appeared on James Corden's TV show and Laws said her stylist reported she had seen the actor without make-up and she had no injuries.

 The trial is set to conclude next week although no ruling is expected immediately.